isomerpages/moe-northlandsec/_student-development-curriculum/CCE/MOE SEXUALITY EDUCATION IN SCHOOLS.md

 <p>(60 mins)</p>
 </td>
 <td rowspan="1" colspan="1">
-<p><a rel="noopener noreferrer nofollow" target="_blank">This lesson focuses on building a positive relationship with one’s partner in a marriage.
+<p>This lesson focuses on building a positive relationship with one’s partner
+in a marriage.
 Students will understand that while a marriage, defined in Singapore as a union between a man and a woman, requires mutual commitment and effort like the other relationships in their lives, what sets a marriage apart is its lifelong commitment.
-Students will learn that what really matters in &nbsp;sustaining and maintaining a long-term romantic relationship that leads to marriage, is understanding the other person’s perspective and effectively communicating with each other.&nbsp;</a>
+Students will learn that what really matters in &nbsp;sustaining and maintaining a long-term romantic relationship that leads to marriage, is understanding the other person’s perspective and effectively communicating with each other.<a rel="noopener noreferrer nofollow" target="_blank">&nbsp;</a>
 </p>
 </td>
 <td rowspan="1" colspan="1">